clkim/DeepLearningPython35/README.md

 ##### Why use Docker container
 In order to avoid potential problems with installing Python and the needed packages to run the book's demo code on different platforms such as Mac, Windows, or Linux, we decided to create a _Docker_ container and to run the demo code in it.
 Docker is sufficiently popular nowadays so that installing as well as running Docker on different platforms should be well supported and documented.
+Personal and small business use is still free, though a sign-up for a Docker account may be required.

 ### How to download Git software
 Git is a very popular source code management tool for version control, widely used among software professionals.